 Conventional approaches to translation make it difficult to grow.
 For example:

 Consecutive interpretation is time-consuming.
-With two languages, your service time doubles, not to mention half your audience is disengaged half the time because they don’t understand the language being spoken while all the bilinguals are bored because they are hearing the same thing twice.
+With two languages, your service time doubles and leaves half your audience disengaged half the time because they don’t understand the language being spoken.
+Meanwhile, the bilinguals get bored because they are hearing the same thing twice.

-	Simultaneous interpretation via headsets is a hassle to manage (you need to buy enough receivers, keep everything charged and tuned, distribute and collect the receivers, etc.) and it requires the availability of highly skilled interpreters who as volunteers may not always be available or as professionals, may only be affordable for the largest, most high-profile events.
+Simultaneous interpretation via headsets is a hassle to manage (you need to buy enough receivers, keep everything charged and tuned, distribute and collect the receivers, etc.) and it requires the availability of highly skilled interpreters.
+Skilled volunteers may not always be available or professionals may only be affordable for the largest, most high-profile events.

 What if there was a convenient way to create a fully localized experience for people to get not only the sermon, but the greeting, the worship songs, the prayers, the announcements, the full worship service experience in their native language?

 What if by making translation simple and scalable (so that it can serve 1 person and 1,000 people without much additional effort) this need was transformed from a problem to be solved, to an opportunity for growth–and a foretaste of God’s Kingdom every week?

 We believe these what-ifs paint a picture of where God is leading the Church.
 So in anticipation of this future, we created spf.io as a translation solution for growing multiethnic/multilingual churches that will help them experience the full benefits of their multilingual community and calling.